The Reality of Rehabilitation: Why 3 Months Are Not Enough

 Glutamate: The excitatory neurotransmitter.

 When the substance is withdrawn, it unleashes what is known as "the withdrawal storm."
-Chemically, detox wakes up a brain that does not yet know how to self-regulate; emotions become incredibly intense because the patient's neurological brakes are still immature.
+Detox wakes up a brain that does not yet know how to self-regulate.
+Emotions become incredibly intense because the patient's neurological brakes are still immature.

 External Supporting Fact: The American Society of Addiction Medicine (ASAM) supports this, explaining that neuroplasticity—the brain's ability to heal and form new connections—requires months for dopamine receptors, previously atrophied by substance abuse, to return to their normal basal levels.